Kwasi-Dankwa/medicaid-etl/README.md

 # medicaid-etl

 # 📌Project Overview
-This analysis will help State Medicaid Program Managers and P&amp;T Committees identify rapidly rising drug costs and prioritize cost containment strategies, while also informing rebate negotiators and policy analysts about high-impact manufacturers and therapeutic classes
+This aim of this analysis is to help State Medicaid Program Managers and P&amp;T Committees identify rapidly rising drug costs and prioritize cost containment strategies, while also informing rebate negotiators and policy analysts about high-impact manufacturers and therapeutic classes

-> This project explores Medicaid drug spending trends in the United States from 2018 to 2022 using publicly available data.
+This project explores Medicaid drug spending trends in the United States from 2018 to 2022 using publicly available data.
 It identifies cost growth drivers, key manufacturers, and overall budget implications using SQL, Python, Excel and Tableau.

 | Business Question                                                                                 | Why it matters                                                         | Stakeholders                             |
 | ------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- | ---------------------------------------- |